Summary

 - stool culture and sensitivity

-- multi-pathogen molecular diagnostic (polymerase chain reaction)
+- multipathogen molecular diagnostic (polymerase chain reaction)

 - protozoal stool antigens

-- Clostridium difficile stool toxin
+- Clostridioides difficile stool toxin

 - colonoscopy, endoscopy, and biopsy

-- haematology, blood chemistries, serology
+- hematology, blood chemistries, serology

 pre-travel prophylaxis